tuqqu/go-parser/README.md

 # GoParser
-Dependency-free Golang parser written in PHP 8.1
+Golang parser written in PHP 8.1

 ## Installation
 To install this package, run: